-Applications to join Cambridge Open Studios for the following year are taken between early November and 31 December.
+Applications to join Cambridge Open Studios for the following year are taken between 1 November and 31 December.
+Membership is open to artists/crafts people who live and have their studio in Cambridgeshire or in the CB postcode area.
 Applications are made online via this website.
 Details of how to do this will be posted during the application period.
 Your web page will be created immediately - so the sooner you join the better!
-New members pay £60 to join (this includes an initial registration fee of £30).
+New members currently pay £60 to join (this includes an initial registration fee of £30).
 Current members will be charged £30 to renew their membership.

 New members pay a fee of £60 to join Cambridge Open Studios (this includes an initial registration fee of £30).
 The annual renewal fee for current members is £30.
 Participating in the Open Studios event in July will require an additional payment of £140.
 Members can pay the full participation fee and have their own individual entry in the Open Studios printed guide and on the Open Studio pages of the website.
 Alternatively, two or more members can share the fee and have a shared entry in the guide and on the website.